friction2d/friction2d.github.io/_drafts/friction-100-rc2.md

 download_active: false
 ---

-This release includes several UI/UX changes and fixes.
-This was originally intended to be the final version, but due to the number of changes, a new release candidate is necessary.
+This new release candidate introduces significant UI/UX improvements and bug fixes.
+While this was originally intended to be the final version, the extensive changes have necessitated another release candidate.

+We've focused on streamlining the user interface and optimizing the workflow, along with adding new SVG capabilities.

 Please test this version and provide feedback.